Edward Fitzgerald (1796 - 6 April 1867)

 I did some searching in Freeman's Journal for a death announcement but found none - it's very tedious when there's no date clue.

-But then in Jan 2010 new information turned up: Edward Fitzgerald Sr died on 6 April 1867 and left a will which "went to probate on 20 May 1867 and was proved by oath of William Fitzgerald of Upr Fitzwilliam St, brother and executor."
-(National Archives Eire email dated 27 Jan 1010) So William is Edward Sr's brother.
-And Edward Sr is now proven to be Edward the Eldest's son - as is George Wm - so these three are brothers.
+But then in Jan 2010 new information turned up: Edward Fitzgerald (1796 - 1867) died on 6 April 1867 and left a will which "went to probate on 20 May 1867 and was proved by oath of William Fitzgerald of Upr Fitzwilliam St, brother and executor."
+(National Archives Eire email dated 27 Jan 2010) So William (fl.
+1837 & 1867) is brother to Edward (1796 - 1867).
+And this Edward has now been proven to be son of Edward the engraver (1758 - 1834) - as has George Wm (1810 – 1891) - so these three – William, Edward and George William - are brothers and children of Edward the engraver.

 In 1867 the listing is for William Fitzgerald, barrister.
 William Jr is certainly a barrister, and listed in 1867 at Elm Park, but I don't know if this indicates that William Sr was a barrister as well, or if William Jr is listed at both his father's and his uncle's places.